 Okay, let’s dive right into the interesting title of this article, "How To Keep Romance Alive After Incarceration", because some of you may be thinking that it sounds far-fetched on the surface or had to think about it twice.
-At first glance, the thought of mentioning how to keep romance alive after someone is locked up may sound awkward in the least.
-Some folks may be thinking, ‘How in the heck are two people going to keep romance alive when one of them is locked up?’
+At first glance, the thought of mentioning how to keep the romance alive after someone is locked up may sound awkward in the least.
+Some folks may be thinking, ‘How in the heck are two people going to keep the romance alive when one of them is locked up?’

-After all, when one generally thinks of romance, it’s easy for romantic dates to the movies, candlelight dinners, walking and holding hands in the park, hugs and kisses under a moonlit sky, flowers and rose petals leading to the bedroom, and the whispering of sweet nothings in an ear can easily come to mind.
+After all, when one generally thinks of romance, it’s easy for romantic dates to the movies, candlelight dinners, walking and holding hands in the park, hugs, and kisses under a moonlit sky, flowers and rose petals leading to the bedroom, and the whispering of sweet nothings in an ear can easily come to mind.
 It can be difficult to feel like romance or romantic gestures and jail or prison go hand in hand.
-However, there are couples who were romantic or had a close romantic bond before one of them went to jail or prison and their feelings haven’t instantly stopped or went away.
+However, there are couples who were romantic or had a close romantic bond before one of them went to jail or prison and their feelings haven’t instantly stopped or gone away.

 Now, I realize that romance may be the last thing on a couple’s mind when a partner goes to jail or prison.
 Emotions can be running amok and stress levels can be off the charts if anyone involved does not have adequate coping skills, resources, and support to deal with the situation.

-However, at some point, it may become relevant if one or both partners decide that they are going to stay together throughout the ordeal and keep romance as an option to do it.
+However, at some point, it may become relevant if one or both partners decide that they are going to stay together throughout the ordeal and keep the romance as an option to do it.
 If romance isn’t or doesn’t become an issue, then it may be because a couple is normally romantic or has a different type of relationship that works for them.

 Obviously, if you are not or never have been involved in a romantic relationship with someone who is or has been incarcerated, then this article may not be your cup of tea.
 However, there are many couples who deal or have dealt with this topic so they can relate, and this article may be helpful for them and others.

 Sometimes, the topic of staying together or keeping romance alive isn’t even discussed at all by partners and they go with the flow and play things by ear.
 Or, one partner may exit stage left after one of them is locked up and the relationship dissolves or is on and off again.
-However, if the couple stays together throughout the incarceration of one of them, then there are some ways to keep the romance alive or create romance between them.
+However, if the couple stays together throughout the incarceration of one of them, then there are some ways to keep the romance alive or create a romance between them.

 Merriam-Webster’s online dictionary defines romance in many ways.
 In the context of this article, romance is defined as a love affair or story or an emotional attraction or aura belonging to an especially heroic era, adventure, or activity.